ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 or VPN.

 Client authentication is considered out of scope of this document.
-The publication of CDS/CDNSKEY records in the child zone is an indication that the child operator intends to perform DS-record-updating activities (add/delete) in the parent zone.
+The publication of CDS records in the child zone is an indication that the child operator intends to perform DS-record-updating activities (add/delete) in the parent zone.
 Since this protocol is simply a signal to the Registration Entity that they should examine the child zone for such